box/box-typescript-sdk-gen/docs/shieldInformationBarriers.md

 ### Returns

-This function returns a value of type `undefined`.
+This function returns a value of type `ShieldInformationBarriers`.

 Returns a paginated list of
 shield information barrier objects,